zoe-petersen/E-commerce-Website---VaultEdge/README.md

-# Modern Tech Solutions - HR Management System
+# VaultEdge - Reliable Security - Protecting what matters!

 **VaultEdge** is a security company providing high-quality security products, tailor-made packages, exclusive deals, and professional installation services for homes, offices, and commercial properties.